British Values at Longcause School

 - Parental questionnaires and involvement through EHC meetings and Annual Reviews.

-- The pupils are involved in democratic processes, such as being school councillors, house leaders and being involved in their own rewards and incentives.
+- The pupils are involved in democratic processes, such as being school councillors, and involved in whole school voting for events.

 - Sports Leaders